AdrianJoeK/Meatballs/README.md

 # Meatballs
-Joke application made in Visual Studio
+Joke application made in Visual Studio.
+Every 60 seconds it shows a notification that tells you your meatballs is ready.